helix-collective/hx-deploy-tool/docs/help.md

-hx-deploy-tool is a simple tool to manage docker based application deployments at helix.
+camus2 is a simple tool to manage docker based application deployments at helix.

-A software release is a (typically small) zip archive containing pure configuration, typically a docker-compose file and other configuration files templates. `hx-deploy-tool` can fetch such releases from AWS S3, unpack them, configure it with appropriate environmental details and start the system.
+A software release is a (typically small) zip archive containing pure configuration, typically a docker-compose file and other configuration files templates. `c2` can fetch such releases from AWS S3, unpack them, configure it with appropriate environmental details and start the system.

-The hx-deploy-tool itself has a json formatted configuration file with a schema specfied in ADL (see config.adl in the source distribution).
+camus2 itself has a json formatted configuration file with a schema specfied in ADL (see config.adl in the source distribution).
 This specifies: